James Malam

 Insurance

-James has substantial experience of advising and representing insurers, insureds and insurance brokers in all manner of disputes arising from insurance policies, including those relating to pre-inception breaches (under the common law and under the Acts of 2012 and 2015); declinature of claims; the construction of the parties’ rights more generally; and claims under the Third Party (Rights Against Insurers) Acts 1930 and 2010.
+James has substantial experience of advising and representing insurers, insureds and insurance brokers in all manner of disputes arising from insurance policies, including those relating to pre-inception breaches (under the common law and under the Acts of 2012 and 2015); declinature of claims; the construction of the parties’ rights more generally; and claims under the Third Parties (Rights Against Insurers) Act 2010.

 Prior to joining chambers, James worked at Fishburns Solicitors, where he specialised in insurance and professional negligence work.

-• Test case as to proper interpretation of legal expenses insurance policy and whether the insurer was estopped from relying upon the policy terms by reason of having paid out on numerous other policies when the insured had been guilty of the same breach.
+• Test case as to proper interpretation of legal expenses insurance policy and whether the insurer was estopped from relying upon the policy terms by reason of having paid out on numerous other policies when the insured had been guilty of a breach subsequently relied upon to decline cover.
 The case was relevant to hundreds of other policies written by the same insurer with clients of the same firm.
-The case raised complex questions in relation to estoppel given the representation was to the claimant’s agent (the solicitor) in relation to policies held by persons unknown to the claimant.

 • Advising on the merits of potential claims under a bespoke policy insuring against cancellation of contracts to supply goods and services for the 2020 Tokyo Olympics.